 Some of the finest downhill ski facilities in the Midwest are located within a snowball's throw of Charlevoix.
 Many skiers find Charlevoix to be an ideal base for operations as all of the hills are almost equidistant from the community.

 Charlevoix Trail— Please Note: The Charlevoix portion of the trail is closed this year.
 Contact the Charlevoix Snowmobile Club at 231-547-1901 or visit www.chxsnowmobile.com for more information.

 Jordan Valley Trail System: Visit www.jvtc.org information on the Jordan Valley Trail System.

 Chandler Hill Trail —The 34-mile Jordan River State Forest Trail begins east of Walloon Lake Village near the intersection of Howard & Chandler Roads and connects to the Jordan Valley Trail to the south and the Wolverine Trail to the north.
 For trail maps, conditions and lodging, contact: the Boyne City Chamber of Commerce at 231-582-6222 or the East Jordan Area Chamber of Commerce at 231-536-7351.

 Lace up your skates and head over to Mt.
 McSauba!
-The skating rink is open Monday through Friday, 4 to 8pm; Saturday, 12, noon, to 8pm; and Sunday, 12, noon to 6pm.
-Rental skates are available for $2 for residents or $3 for non-resident.
+The skating rink is open Monday through Friday, 4 to 8pm; Saturday, noon to 8pm; and Sunday, noon to 6pm.
+Rental skates are available.
 For additional information, contact Mt.
 McSauba at 231.547.3267.

 UNIQUE CHARLEVOIX WINTER ATTRACTIONS